c-blake/nio/README.md

 ### Usage Vignette

 Here is a little usage vignette using simulated data.
-First we will show some steps and then explain things.
-To start, you will first need to compile & install in your $PATH demo/tabGen.nim.
+First we will show some steps and then explain them.
+To start, you will first need to compile & install `demo/tabGen.nim` in your `$PATH`.
 Something like this may do the trick:
 ```sh
 nimble install cligen   # may not be needed
 git clone https://github.com/c-blake/nio